FRIEDREICH’S ATAXIA & SSD BENEFITS

 In the past 30 years, we have won millions of dollars in ongoing and past due benefits for our clients.
 If you want to win too, then you need to hire an attorney.
 However, don’t hire just any law firm.
 Make sure the law firm you hire has been in business for decades.
 Also, ask your attorney how many SSD and SSI cases they have won during their career.
 If their answer isn’t in the thousands, then they don’t have the experience you need to win benefits.

 Also, you need a guide to help you through the legal process.
 Our lawyers can guide you through the Social Security process.
 Hire us.
 Dianna Cannon has been helping people win benefits for over thirty years.
 Brett Bunkall and Andria Summers also have many years of legal experience.
 We have won over 20,000 Social Security hearings.
 You can trust us.
-We will do everything we can to win your SSD and SSI benefits.
+We will do everything we can to win your SSDI and SSI benefits.
 Additionally, once you win benefits you also receive Medicaid or Medicare benefits.
-Medicare benefits come with SSD benefits.
+Medicare benefits come with SSDI benefits.
 SSI comes with Medicaid benefits.
-Learn more about Medicaid benefits.
+Learn about Medicaid benefits.

 We have the legal experience to win your benefits.
 Additionally, we believe we are the best team you can hire to help you with your SSDI or SSI claim.
 Finally, it is free to call and talk to us about your case.
 You should hire the best firm you can to help you apply for SSD benefits.
 Contact our law firm.
 We can help you win benefits for Friedreich’s ataxia.